Odds On Washington Wizards

-Naturally, prices will vary by level of seating, but you can find seats for as cheap as $10 in the upper levels depending on the opponent, all the way up to $900 or more for primo seats depending on who is coming to town.
+Naturally, prices will vary by level of seating.
 You can also shop around for the best prices by checking out various ticket resellers such as StubHub, Vivid Seats, and SeatGeek.

 The franchise has laid claim to just one NBA crown.
 Back in 1978, the then-Washington Bullets defeated the Seattle SuperSonics in seven games to take the title.
 Team legend Wes Unseld was named as NBA Finals MVP.
 The club had a stellar run throughout the 1970s, winning another three conference titles and taking down the division six times.

-The franchise has retired five numbers to date.
+The franchise has retired six numbers to date.
 Here’s the list by player number along with the year that the numbers were lifted to the rafters.